hashicorp/terraform-provider-aws/website/docs/d/regions.html.markdown

 `aws_regions` provides list of all enabled AWS regions.

 The data source provides list of AWS regions available.
-Can be used to filter regions by Opt-In status or list only regions enabled for current account.
+Can be used to filter regions i.e. by Opt-In status or list only regions enabled for current account.
 To get details like endpoint and description of each region the data source can be combined with `aws_region`.

 ## Example Usage